John Muir Trail: Hiking

 The primary hiking season is usually from July through September; during this time, most of the snow from the previous year has melted, but new snow hasn't fallen yet.
 Early season hikers have to contend not only with the snowpack and icy slopes near the passes, but with streams swollen with snowmelt.
 Trail conditions are less demanding later in the season after the snowmelt concludes, and the weather generally remains pleasant for hiking through September.
 Weather during the hiking season is generally sunny and dry, but afternoon thunderstorms are not uncommon.
 The trail is used primarily by backpackers and dayhikers, but also by runners, trail riders, and pack trains.
 There is a shelter for hikers to stay at on Muir Pass, called the John Muir Hut, which is the only shelter on the trail.

 Hikers completing the trail typically take about three weeks.
-The record for the fastest known time was set by ultrarunner François D'Haene in 2017, who ran from south to north in two days, 19 hours, and 26 minutes.
-The previous record of three days, seven hours, and 36 minutes was set by Leor Pantilat in 2014.
-The record for the fastest trip in an unsupported way was set by Aurelien Sanchez in 2018, who ran from south to north in three days, 3 hours, and 55 minutes.
+The record for the fastest known time was set by ultrarunner François D'Haene in 2017, who ran from south to north in 2 days, 19 hours and 26 minutes.
+The previous record of 3 days, 7 hours and 36 minutes, was set by Leor Pantilat in 2014.
+The record for the fastest trip in an unsupported way was set by Aurélien Sanchez in 2018, who ran from south to north in 3 days, 3 hours and 55 minutes.
 The previous record of three days, ten hours, and 59 minutes was set by Andrew Bentz in 2014.